enkidevs/curriculum/lua/lua-core/io-operations-in-lua-ii/io-open-in-lua-i.md

 ## Revision

-By default, if the mode is not specificed for the `io.function()`, then the mode is set to ???
+By default, if the mode is not specified for the `io.function()`, then the mode is set to ???

 - Mode r
 - Mode w